 In the spring of 2017, five volunteer dog walkers (3 teachers, a lawyer and a nurse) at the Sarasota County Animal Shelter formed LEADSRQ.
 Their purpose was to help provide funds for health services to animals in local shelters and to educate the public on local adoption programs for dogs, cats and other homeless animals.

 Jill Creevy moved to Florida in 2001 and has lived in Belgium, Hong Kong, New Jersey, Washington, DC, North Carolina, Maryland, Connecticut and Texas!
 She and her husband, Joe, met freshman year at Georgetown University and have been married 22 years.
 After earning her law degree, Jill worked in federal relations/lobbying for a trade organization in Washington, DC.
 Her husband’s work took them to North Carolina and then Florida where they raised their two daughters, Megan and Caroline.
 As a longtime volunteer for Sarasota Sheriff’s Office Animal Services, Jill is especially interested in understanding dog social behavior.
 She runs the playgroup program at the shelter and enjoys matchmaking dogs with potential adopters.
-Jill also volunteers with Racing Dog Retirement Project (greyhound rescue) and Sarasota In Defense of Animals (SDA).
-Jill’s family includes 7 rescue dogs - greyhound siblings Jersey Joe and Carita, chihuahua mix siblings Penny and Perry, rat terrier mix Betsy, boston terrier mix Chippy and corgi/chihuahua
+Jill also volunteers at humane Society of Manatee County and board member and volunteer with Satchel’s.
+Jill’s family includes 7 rescue dogs - greyhound siblings Jersey Joe and Carita, chihuahua mix siblings Penny and Perry, rat terrier mix Betsy, boston terrier mix Chippy and corgi/chihuahua.

 Kristi Geib grew up in Sarasota where she lives with her husband, Dwayne, and their two rescue dogs, Bella and Lily.
 She has been an elementary school teacher for 26 years, currently employed with Sarasota County Schools as an instructional substitute.
 Kristi is also active in her church, Restoration Fellowship, as the administrator of the children’s ministry and as a worship leader.
 She enjoys art, music, children’s books, writing, and photography.
 Kristi has always loved dogs and began her volunteer work at Sarasota County Sheriff’s Office Animal Services in 2014 as a dog walker.
 She also found a way to incorporate photography into her love for the dogs at the shelter.
 As the volunteer photographer for the shelter, she enjoys capturing the beauty and personalities of the amazing adoptable animals.